MQL to SQL Conversion Rate

 ||Benchmark for MQL to SQL Conversion Rate

-The sales metric MQL to SQL Conversion Rate is also known as Lead to Opportunity Conversion Rate.
+The sales KPI, MQL to SQL Conversion Rate is also known as Lead to Opportunity Conversion Rate.

 Some businesses add a Sales Accepted Lead (SAL) stage between MQL and SQL.
 SALs are leads that have passed certain acceptance criteria but that need further qualification, usually a Sales Development Rep, before being accepted by an Account Exec as a SQL.